Mark Kendall (engineer): Contributions to biotech companies

 Kendall founded Vaxxas in 2011 to advance his Nanopatch technology for global impact, securing more than $40 million of investment, in the series A ($15m) and B (in excess of $25m) rounds.
 The Nanopatch technology has been licensed to Merck & Co.
-He served as the Vaxxas Chief Technology Officer, Director, and Chair of the Vaxxas Advisory Board (2011–2015).
+He was the Vaxxas Chief Technology Officer, Director, and Chair of the Vaxxas Advisory Board (2011–2015).

-In 2018, Kendall founded WearOptimo, where he serves as CEO.
+In 2018, Kendall founded WearOptimo, and is its CEO.